tweag/rules_haskell/examples/README.md

 ## Root Workspace

-Build everything in the root workspace with;
+Build everything in the root workspace with:

 ```
 $ bazel build //...
 ```

-Show every target of the vector example;
+Show every target of the vector example:

 ```
 $ bazel query //vector/...